arshad171/hack-ecoforecast/README.md

 # Running the Pipeline (Examples)

-The individual steps can be run by commenting out the respective sections in the [run_pipeline.sh](./scripts/run_pipeline.sh) file.
+The individual steps can be run by commenting out the respective sections in the [run_pipeline.sh](./scripts/run_pipeline.sh) file. **All the parameters passed here are folder names, rather than specific a filename**.
+This will make it easier to dump all the necessary data at each state.

-1. Ingest data (step 1) `sh scripts/run_pipeline.sh 2022-01-01 2023-01-01 data-raw`.
+Run the following:

-2. Ingest and preprocess (step 2) `sh scripts/run_pipeline.sh 2022-01-01 2023-01-01 data-raw data-processed`.
+`sh scripts/run_pipeline.sh 2022-01-01 2023-01-01 data-raw data-processed models data-processed predictions`